geckotree/gko-web/_posts/2015-05-23-an-introduction-to-creating-your-own-boilerplate.md

 permalink: /blog/:title/

 title:  "An introduction to creating your own boilerplate"
-blogTitle: An introduction to creating your own <span class="u-highlight-text">boilerplate</span>
+blogTitle: An introduction to creating your own <span class="u-highlight-text">front-end boilerplate</span>
 author: rob
 date:   2015-05-23 08:33:38

 exerpt: "With the latest update to GoSquared we set ourselves the target of achieving a smooth 60 frames per second for all the core UI and animation, across all devices."

-tldr: "I wrote a big list of the things I want to achieve and made it public for the world to see.
-As with anything public and open source, it’s there to be commented on, voted on, criticised and contributed to!"
 ---
 ## What actually happens in the browser?

 Before understanding how to optimise [web sites](https://www.google.com "Google's Homepage") and * applications for efficient * rendering, it’s important to understand what is actually going on in the browser between the code you write and the pixels being drawn to screen.
 There are six different tasks a browser performs to accomplish all this: